-The Fund may use deposits in order to optimise its cash management and to manage the various subscription or redemption settlement dates of the underlying funds.
-These trades are made within the limit of 20% of the net assets.
+The fund may use deposits in order to optimise its cash management and to manage the various subscription or redemption settlement dates of the underlying funds.
+With effect from the end of the initial subscription period, i.e. 30 June 2022, these trades are made within the limit of 10% of the net assets.
 This type of transaction will be made on an exceptional basis.

 The Fund may hold cash on an ancillary basis, in particular in order to meet its redemption obligations in relation to investors.
 However, the limit on cash holdings may be raised to 20% of the fund's net assets to protect investors' interests if market conditions so justify.

 Cash lending is prohibited.